Dr Catriona McAllister

 Areas of Interest

-My PhD thesis examined rewritings of independence in contemporary Argentine literature, exploring the relationship between history, politics and literature in a corpus of six texts.
+I have a monograph forthcoming on rewritings of independence in contemporary Argentine literature, exploring the relationship between history, politics and literature in a corpus of six texts.
 I have also written on literary representations of the Falklands/Malvinas conflict within Argentina.

-I co-teach two first-year modules: SP1I1 (Icons of Spain and Latin America) and SP1SLAC (introduction to Spanish and Latin American Culture).
+I co-teach two first-year modules: SP1I1 (Icons of Spain and Latin America) and SP1SLAC (Introduction to Spanish and Latin American Culture).

-I also contribute to a departmental module on global fantastic literature (ML2GF) and to second-year Spanish language teaching.
+I also contribute to a departmental module on global fantastic literature (ML2GF) and to Spanish language teaching.

 Fellow of the Higher Education Academy